Château de Saint-Germain-en-Laye

 It served as a prototype for the Sainte Chapelle in Paris.
 In 1370 Charles V rebuilt the château on an irregular rhomboid plan.

-On the exterior façades this gave the architect a ‘podium’ on which to raise his dignified elevations.
-Within the courtyard he had to create his podium, resulting in the awkward superimposition of one two-storey structure on another.
-The use of the round arched opening surmounted by a pediment for the windows of the main floor, Venetian in origin, suggests the influence of Sebastiano Serlio.
+On the exterior façades, this gave the architect a ‘podium’ on which to raise his dignified elevations.
+Within the courtyard he had to create his podium, resulting in the awkward superimposition of one two-story structure on another.
+The use of the round-arched opening surmounted by a pediment for the windows of the main floor, Venetian in origin, suggests the influence of Sebastiano Serlio.

 The result is a mixture of Gothic and Renaissance elements that is strangely archaic in comparison with such earlier 16th-century châteaux as Chambord and Fontainebleau.
 It was, however, in advance of its times in its flat roof, ‘the first of its sort in Europe.